Practical 6: Numeric Data

 Fixing Data Types

-If you want to challenge yourself, then I’d suggest trying to work out how to adapt what we saw in previous weeks using the data type dictionary to map column names to column types; however, a more straightforward way to do this is to create different for loops for each:
+If you want to challenge yourself, then I’d suggest trying to work out how to adapt what we saw in previous weeks using the data type dictionary to map column names to column types; however, a more straightforward way to do this is to create different for loops for each.

 The Pandas Profiling tool (rebranded a year or so back as ydata-profiling) offers an alternative way of understanding what’s going on in your data.
-The output looks rather nice and you might be tempted to ask why we didn’t use this straight away on the full data set – well, if you really want to know, see what happens when you profile all 70,000-odd rows and 70-odd columns in the raw data frame… in effect: while it’s ‘nice to have’, the likelihood of crashing your computer increases significantly and it’s a bit of a tangent, so that’s why it’s no longer included in the Docker image.
+The output looks rather nice and you might be tempted to ask why we didn’t use this straight away on the full data set – well, if you really want to know, see what happens when you profile all 70,000-odd rows and 70-odd columns in the raw data frame… in effect: while it’s ‘nice to have’, the likelihood of crashing your computer increases significantly and it’s a bit of a tangent, so that’s why it’s no longer included in the Podman image.

 from ydata_profiling import ProfileReport